People living with HIV on antiretroviral therapy

 Progress towards providing antiretroviral therapy to all people living with HIV

 The percentage of people on antiretroviral therapy among all people living with HIV provides a benchmark for monitoring global targets over time and comparing progress across countries.
-When considered as a proportion of Indicator 1.1, this indicator monitors progress toward the second 90 of the UNAIDS 90-90-90 target: that 90% of people who know their HIV-positive status are accessing treatment by 2020.
+When considered as a proportion of Indicator 2.1, this indicator monitors progress toward the second 95 of the UNAIDS 95-95-95 targets: that 95% of people who know their HIV-positive status are accessing treatment by 2025.

 Number of people on antiretroviral therapy at the end of the reporting period

 Estimated number of people living with HIV (to determine treatment coverage)

-Number of people among all people living with HIV who know their HIV status (to determine the second 90)
+Number of people among all people living with HIV who know their HIV-positive status (to determine the second 95)

 Note: Starting in 2018, countries with a population of more than 250 000 will report on this indicator by broad and detailed age groups within Spectrum.
 Results will be imported into the Global AIDS Monitoring reporting tool once the national file is finalized.
 Reporting on cities and other administrative areas of importance will still be done using the Global AIDS Monitoring reporting tool.

 Countries that have undertaken data quality assessments or reviews should adjust current and historical reported data to account for these inconsistencies.
 UNAIDS will work with countries to agree on a set of best practices for adjusting reported programme data specific to the country.